ramonclaudio/cursor-ai-usage-spending-limit-manager/README.md

 # Cursor Usage + Spending Limit Manager

-A simple JavaScript script for the browser console that allows users to manage spending limits and toggle usage-based pricing for AI code editor [Cursor](https://cursor.com/).
+A simple JS script for the browser console that allows users to manage spending limits and toggle usage-based pricing for AI code editor [Cursor](https://cursor.com/).

 ## Background